Ending your professional relationship with a patient

 62. You should end a professional relationship with a patient only when the breakdown of trust between you and the patient means you cannot provide good clinical care to the patient.

 In this guidance, we explain how doctors can put this principle into practice.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.

 Things to consider